Azure/mapotf/doc/remove_block_content.md

 }
 ```

-In summary, the `remove_block_content` transform block is a versatile tool for cleaning up and modifying Terraform configurations by removing unwanted nested blocks and attributes.
+In summary, the `remove_block_element` transform block is a versatile tool for cleaning up and modifying Terraform configurations by removing unwanted nested blocks and attributes.